 Asthma is a national health priority in Australia.
 Strategies to monitor and manage asthma in Australia include:

-- First Aid for Asthma– information about how to obtain prompt medical assistance in an emergency.
+- – information about how to obtain prompt medical assistance in an emergency.

-- Asthma Australia – provides a range of asthma-related programs and activities, and conducts first aid for asthma training.
+- – provides a range of asthma-related programs and activities, and conducts asthma first aid training.
 It also delivers the Asthma Child and Adolescent Program and the Community Support Program.

-- Australian Centre for Airways disease Monitoring (ACAM) – monitors and reports on airways disease (asthma and Chronic Obstructive Pulmonary Disease) in Australia.
+- – monitors and reports on airways disease (asthma and chronic obstructive pulmonary disease) in Australia.

-- National Asthma Council Australia – works with health professionals to improve health outcomes for people with asthma and provides a range of information for the community.
+- – works with health professionals to improve health outcomes for people with asthma and provides a range of information for the community.